japanse-samurai/japanse-samurai/README.md

 ---

 ## about me🚶‍♂️
-<b>I'm parsa ariaye, a developer from iran, and I live in turkey , Ankara from biklent University.👾 </b>
+I'm parsa ariaye, a developer from iran, and I live in turkey , Ankara from biklent University.👾
-> I started programming when I'm 14 years old <
-<b> now I work at crypto, connection for government control city.
+- pass 170 IQ test from University of bilkent🧠
+- create slepp alarm system for cars🏎️
+- create 15 telegram bots 🤖
+- create 3 web site 🌐
+- find the fastest way to calibrate cameras and system/board screen⚡

 ---
 ## 🔥 Skills ⚔️
 ### 💻 Languages